Student-centric advice and objective recommendations

 3. Obtain high standardized test scores (SAT/ACT, TOEFL, GRE, etc.)

-Before we get into this, we should make something clear: not all scholarships directed towards international students require standardized test scores.
+Before we get into this, we should make something clear: not all scholarships directed toward international students require standardized test scores.
 However, it is not uncommon for fully-funded scholarships to expect applicants to have relatively high scores on English Proficiency exams (like the TOEFL or IELTS).

 Additional scores may be required depending on your level of schooling and the specific scholarship.
 Prospective undergraduates may be expected to submit their SAT/ACT scores.
 GRE results may be expected of graduate students.
 Across the board, though, stellar grades and recommendations will likely be required of all applicants.